If in doubt, ask your professor what kinds of periodicals s/he prefers you to use for the assignment.

 Magazines & Newspapers: Called popular periodicals, they are written by staff writers and report current events and news for general readers.

-The following databases may provide a different focus for your search.
-You might use them in addition to Business Source Complete above.
+These databases may provide a different focus for your search.
+You might use them in addition to one of the comprehensive databases listed above, or if you have a multidisciplinary topic.

-Search the Journal / magazine / newspaper A-Z list to discover if the periodical you seek is one of more than 25,000 titles available full-text online or from the library in print.
+Search the Journal / magazine / newspaper A-Z list to discover if the periodical you seek is one of more than 80,000 titles available full-text online or in print from the library.